pikakid98-launcher/classic/README.md

 • Clicking the “Play” button currently has no cooldown (This can possibly cause system slowdown if clicked too many times)
 \
-• Opening multiple download scripts MAY cause problems (though this hasn’t been verified..
-Just don’t do it)
+• Opening multiple download scripts causes problems (Don’t do it)